APPLY NOW FOR SEPTEMBER 2026

-Best Practice is an intensive programme designed for emerging artists ready to deepen their practice, expand their critical engagement, and build a strong foundation for future study or professional work in the arts.
-Minimum course length is 6 months but participants are welcome to remain on the course for one to two years to suit their individual journey.
+Best Practice is an intensive arts programme designed for emerging artists at all stages who are ready to deepen their practice, expand their critical engagement, and build a strong foundation for future study or professional work in the arts.
+Minimum course length is 1 year with part time options; participants are welcome to extend course length for as many years as suits their individual journey.
+Bursary places are available to help cover a percentage of the fees for artists who need financial assistance with thanks to the Barbour Foundation.

 FAQs